emmawalshdev/kaytea_art/TESTING.md

 #### Navigation
 - Click the navbar company logo, confirm redirect to home page.
-- Click the 'About' link, confirm confirm that redirect to About page.
+- Click the 'About' link, confirm confirm redirect to About page.
 - Click the 'Blog' link, confirm redirect to Blog page.
 - Click the 'Shop' link, confirm that correct sub-links appear in dropdown menu.
-- Click each link in the 'shop' dropdown menu, confirm redirect to the correct page.
+- Click each link in the 'Shop' dropdown menu, confirm redirect to the correct page.
-- While logged out, click the 'Accoount' link.
+- While logged out, click the 'Account' link.
 Confirm that correct sub-links appear in dropdown menu (Login and Register).
-- Log in as a non-superuser, click on the 'Account' link.
+- Login as a non-superuser, click on the 'Account' link.
 Confirm that the dropdown-menu displays 'My Profile' and 'Logout'.
-- Log in as a superuser, click on 'Account'.
+- Login as a superuser, click on 'Account'.
 Confirm that the dropdown-menu displays 'Product Admin', 'My Profile' and 'Logout'.
 - Click each link in the 'Account' dropdown menu.
 Confirm redirects to correct pages.
 - Add an item to the user's bag, confirm that the bag total updates to the correct value and the icon color changes to blue.
 - Delete all bag items, confirm that the bag total updates to €0.00 and the icon color changes to black.
-- Search for a product with in the search bar, confirm that the results of the search are displayed correctly.
+- Search for a product within the search bar, confirm that the results of the search are displayed correctly.

 #### Footer
 - Click on footer links, confirm redirect to correct page.